ZekaiWang04/cs285_proj/README.md

 ## TODOs
 ### Implementation
-##Next TODO## Change the run script / parsing to have different training setups (for example train with fixed length, discount, or other tricks)

 ##Next TODO##Change ODE structure, for example try latent ode, possibly incorporating action (see the attached paper for two latent ode based approaches: ODE-RNN and VAE-based, also try vanilla MLP encoder-decoder)

 ##Next TODO## Consider adding a maximum trajs into the reply buffer trajs

+##Next TODO## parallelize ensemble updates with jax vmap, if possible

+Examine why on the notebook training is lightning speed while on the script it takes so long

 Use Baseline that incorporates $\Delta s = f_\theta (s, a) dt$ or $\Delta s = f_\theta (s, a, dt)$ (recall currently the vanilla MPC is $\Delta s = f_\theta (s, a)$, which is agnostic to $dt$).
 Also we might want to try to incorporate $t$ into $f_\theta(\cdot)$ but I don't believe this will improve performance.